Jslock56/CompeteHQ/CODEBASE_DOCUMENTATION.md

 - Team communication features
 - Season analytics and player development tracking
 - League and multi-team management
+- Performance optimization for low-bandwidth environments
-- Enhanced offline capabilities for field use
+- Expanded API capabilities for integration with other systems

 ### For Developers